 Easyish -- 10:00 am.

-Your entry includes a fully supported and timed race, aid stations, neutral mechanical support, roaming support mechanics, a post-ride meal, live post-ride music and a post-ride beer or non alcoholic beverage!
+Your entry includes a fully supported and timed race (Hammer route), aid stations, neutral mechanical support, roaming support mechanics, a post-ride meal and a post-ride beer or non alcoholic beverage!

-Both the "Hard" and "Hammer" routes will be timed courses.
 Participants will be scored, recognized and awarded according to various age/gender categories.
 Podiums will go 3 deep in each age/gender/route bracket.
-The Hammer route features 3 timed segments and the Hard route features two timed segments.
 These brackets are subject to final assessment based on the total registration so that field sizes are not too large.

-There is one major time cut at 3:00 pm at the "Tamarack" aid station.
-This is not so much of an issue for the Medium and Hard routes, but for the Hammer, it happens at mile 61.5.
+At 3:00 pm at the "Tamarack" aid station (AS#5).
+This is not so much of an issue for the Hard route, but for the Hammer, it happens at mile 61.5.
 For anyone trying to make this time cut, just make sure to give yourself about an hour if you're riding at a medium pace to get there from the summit of Kaiser Pass.